Daron Payne: Professional career

 By Week 9 of the 2022 season, Payne accumulated a new career-high of 5.5 sacks.
 With 58 seconds remaining in the Week 12 game against the Atlanta Falcons, he deflected a touchdown pass attempt from Marcus Mariota which cornerback Kendall Fuller intercepted in the end zone in a 19–13 win.
 He finished the season having set new career highs with 64 tackles, 11.5 sacks, and five pass deflections.
 In January 2023, Payne was named as a replacement player for Aaron Donald to the 2023 Pro Bowl, his first Pro Bowl.

 The Commanders placed a non-exclusive franchise tag on Payne before him signing a four-year, $90 million extension with the team on March 13, 2023.
+He finished the 2023 season with four sacks, 53 total tackles (32 solo), four passes defended, two forced fumbles, and two fumble recoveries.

 Payne finished the 2024 regular season with 42 tackles, four sacks, and two pass deflections over 17 games.
 In his second playoff appearance, Payne dislocated his thumb in the 2024–25 Wild Card round win over the Buccaneers.
 Despite the injury, he would play the following week in the win over the Detroit Lions but was ruled out of the NFC Championship Game due to injuries with his thumb and knee.

 In the debut game of the 2025 season, Payne had a strong performance against the New York Giants with five total tackles, two passes deflections, and one sack.
 In Week 10, Payne was ejected from the game against the Detroit Lions after punching Amon-Ra St. Brown.
 Following the game, it was revealed Payne had retaliated against St. Brown, who had punched Payne in the head a few plays earlier and was not ejected despite an official witnessing the strike by St. Brown.
 On November 10, 2025, the NFL suspended Payne for one game without pay as punishment for the altercation with St. Brown which was met with criticism due to St. Brown only being issued a fine by the league for same offense.
+He finished the 2025 season with three sacks, 46 total tackles (20 solo), and five passes defended.